 Published on March 17, 2020

 As I write this, the UK is being prepared to go into lockdown.
-The government's message is to stay at home as much as possible and avoid all unnecessary travel and it's being advised that the most vulnerable (over 70’s) go into self-isolation for 16 weeks.
+The government message is to stay at home as much as possible and avoid all unnecessary travel.
+It’s been suggested that the most vulnerable (over 70’s) go into self-isolation for a period of 16 weeks.
 Schools and offices are closing around the country and mass gatherings are being postponed or cancelled.

 Leadership styles and behaviours come in all shapes and forms, however, when managing a remote team, some styles will work more effectively than others.
 Remote working isn’t a new phenomenon.
-Flexible and remote working has been a part of our working lives for many years now, meaning that employees can work outside of the normal 9-5 and the standard office setup.
-However, if you’re used to having your team by your side, then the next few weeks or months may require you to do things differently as a manager.
+Flexible and remote working has been a part of our working lives for many years now, meaning that employees can work outside of the normal 9-5 and can work from home or an environment that isn’t the office.
+However, if you’re used to having your team by your side, then the next few weeks or months may require you to do things differently as a manager…

 For some leaders and managers, remote work leads to a variety of concerns.
-It can lead to a lack of trust, driven by the manager, for several reasons… Are my remote employees really working?
+It can lead to a lack of trust, driven by the manager, for a number of reasons… Are my remote employees really working?
 How do I know what they’re doing and if they are doing it right?
 Will everyone still be working toward the same goals?

 While these are all valid concerns, with some effort and planning they can all be avoided.

-We use big data and psychological insights from our Vibe technology platform to measure stress, trust, empowerment and passion in the workforce.
-Levels of trust (particularly towards the line manager) in those organisations that encourage home working versus those that don’t are often higher.
+We use our big data and phycological insight form our Vibe platform to measure Stress, Trust, Empowerment and Passion.
+Levels of trust (particularly towards the line manager) in those organisations that encourage home working v’s those that don’t are often higher.

 Create Face to Face Connections

-Use video (Zoom, Microsoft teams, Skype) to create virtual, face to face meetings.
+Use video (Zoom, Microsoft Teams, Skype) to create a virtual face to face meetings.
 Don’t lose the human touch, particularly if people are used to having social contact in the office every day.
-Self-isolation might be a lonely place for a lot of people, so make more calls and have conversations rather than email.
+‘Self-isolation’ might be a lonely place for a lot of people, so make more calls and have conversations rather than email.